Rules, Policies and Procedures 2022-2023

 Breakfast will be served from 8:25 am to 8:50 am each morning.

-Under the National School Lunch Program, free and reduced-price lunches are available for qualifying families.
-Application forms are available at the office.
+Under the National School Lunch Program, free lunches are available for qualifying families.
+Application forms are available at the office or online.
 Until your child brings home notification from the school that the application has been approved, please furnish lunch for him/her or pay full price for the meal.

 Children are held responsible for the condition of all textbooks and library books checked out to them.
 A charge may be assessed if these books are lost or damaged beyond normal wear.
 Basic school supplies are provided for all elementary students by the school at no charge.
 It is permissible for students to provide their own school supplies, but these should not distract students from their class work in any way.